hexbatch/apple-core/layer-docs/e-organization-layers/organizations.md

 For example, if the owners want to make a transaction for the org wallet, then they vote on having one of them be an agent for that one transaction.

 The organization has a shared wallet, that each owner has a percentage of.
 A vote is required to do anything with the wallet contents, or part of the contents.
-Including transferring tokens of that wallet to the users.
+Including transferring elements of that wallet to the users.

 ## Shares

-Any user can create an organization, the organization has a share token type, inherited from the new org, and a pool of shares of that type.
+Any user can create an organization, the organization has a share element type, inherited from the new org, and a pool of shares of that type.

-The number of share tokens owned by this user, combined with the number of shares remaining in the pool, is the total number of shares.
+The number of share elements owned by this user, combined with the number of shares remaining in the pool, is the total number of shares.

 This initial owner can create a sub pool of these shares, and sell them on the marketplace.
 Any user who buys this now has shares.